rlucente-se-jboss/consume-rocknsm/README.md

 to install RockNSM.
 A brief summary of the installation steps follow.
 Download the RockNSM ISO image and use it to install a virtual machine.
-During the installation, create an unprivileged user and make sure that user is an administrator.
+During the installation, create an unprivileged user and make that user an administrator.
 Also, accept the license during the install.
 Make sure not to do a yum update after the install.

 After RockNSM is installed and rebooted as a VM, do the following: